dotansimha/graphql-code-generator/website/docs/getting-started/how-does-it-work.md

 Start by [installing GraphQL Code Generator](/docs/getting-started/installation) in your project.

-The, you can either read a guide or go over [the list of available plugins](/plugins) to find more plugins that match your needs.
+Then, you can either read a guide or go over [the list of available plugins](/plugins) to find more plugins that match your needs.

 If you are having issues, you can reach us this the following: